 In a will contest, those with standing include those named in the will as beneficiaries because their financial position would be negatively impacted if the will is invalidated.
 Those who are the decedent’s intestate heirs also have standing because if the will is invalidated, their financial position would be positively impacted.
 In addition, those who are beneficiaries to a prior will would also have standing because if the contested will is invalidated, the prior will may be probated, positively impacting the beneficiaries of the prior will.

-Procedure for Contesting a Will
+Procedure for Contesting a Will in West Virginia

 To initiate a will contest or an impeachment of the will, the objectant must submit a written objection.
 The objection must state the reasons for the objection.
 Generally, a will contest must be filed within six months from the date of the probate order.
 However, the time frame can be extended if at the time the probate order was issued one of the following circumstances existed: